8 Buying Motives ALL Salespeople Should Know!

 1. Financial Gain

 Most B2B prospects are spending money to make money.
-So naturally, their primary motive is to utilise a product or service to improve their growth, revenue or operations.
+So naturally, their primary motive is to utilize a product or service to improve their growth, revenue, or operations.
 For this reason, you need to be able to show, not tell, the benefits of your product or service.

 2. Need